Often time’s bodybuilders underestimate the power of sleep. But if your goal is gain mass and size, a lack of sleep is detrimental for muscle growth.

 How much sleep should you get?

-In order to achieve sufficient sleep, studies show recommended amounts of sleep with varying age groups.
+In order to achieve sufficient sleep, studies show recommended amounts with varying age groups.
 However, sleeping more than the recommended amount, is as detrimental as sleeping to little.
-Here are the proven amounts of sleep necessary per age group to achieve the full benefits sleep has to offer.
+Here are the proven amounts necessary per age group to achieve the full benefits.

 - Infants – 16 hours